Keep Pets Safe During Fourth of July Celebrations

 Portrait shot of dog wearing red white and blue star bandana.

-Kentucky Humane Society offers pet owners the below guidelines to help keep their pets safe during the Fourth of July festivities:
+Kentucky Humane Society offers pet guardians the below guidelines to help keep their pets safe during the Fourth of July festivities:

 • Leave pets at home during firework displays.
 Animals have a heightened sense of hearing so the loud “booming” noise can be deafening and cause pets to panic and want to hide.
 Take pets for quiet walks before the Fourth of July festivities begin or after they end.